 Pre-conditions:

-1. The MSGin5G Client or Application Server has registered to the MSGin5G Server.
+1. The MSGin5G Client or Application Server has registered to the MSGin5G Server at least once and has indicated that store and forward services are requested in the newest registration.

-2. The MSGin5G server has determined that the recipient UE is not available.NOTE: In addition to UE registration status, the MSGin5G Server can use e.g, UE reachability status monitoring specified in clause 8.9.2 or the recipient's Communication Availability information specified in clause 8.2 to determine whether the recipient is available, i.e. reachable for message delivery.
+NOTE: In addition to UE registration status, the MSGin5G Server can use e.g, UE reachability status monitoring specified in clause 8.9.2 or the recipient's Communication Availability information specified in clause 8.2 to determine whether the recipient is available, i.e. reachable for message delivery.